TheShepherdJournal/ShepherdOnline/_drafts/2017-07-04-untitled-document.md

 permalink: 'http://www.shepherdhistory.org?p=2127&preview=true&preview_id=2127'
 published: false
 ---
 The work is still ongoing for the new playscape area between the baseball diamonds over near the football stadium.
-Cement has been laid down around the space where the equipment was installed, and there are large piles of shredded rubber.
+Cement has been laid down around the space where the equipment was installed, and there are large piles of shredded rubber which is waiting to be .
 This will eventually be used as a cushion.

 The installation of the playscape was a project initiated by Jeanneane Nartker who wanted to create a safe space for kids to play during baseball games.
 The playground is designed to be accessible.